martoe/gradle-svntools-plugin/README.md

 ## Use-case examples

-* Add the SVN revision to the version number when publishing artifacts
+* Add the SVN revision to the MANIFEST file when publishing artifacts
 * Create a tag as part of an automated release process
 * Commit files that have been changed during the build process (e.g. bumped version numbers)